Firearms in Miami Vice: Stan Switek

 Stan Switek can be seen using a variety of weapons, including a nickel-plated 9mm Browning Hi-Power in "French Twist".

 Larry Zito

 Larry Zito mostly used a S&W 659 and a Mossberg 500 with police uniform in the pilot episode.

 Lt.
 Castillo

 Lt.
 Castillo used a Colt Trooper Mk V revolver in .357 Magnum.
-He also used a Smith & Wesson Model 19 revolver, a Smith & Wesson Model 686 revolver, a Smith & Wesson Model 586 revolver, a nickel-plated Smith & Wesson Model 29 revolver, and a Detonics Scoremaster pistol throughout the series.
+He also used a Smith & Wesson Model 19 revolver, a Smith & Wesson Model 686 revolver, a Smith & Wesson Model 586 revolver, a nickel-plated Smith & Wesson Model 29 revolver, and a Detonics Scoremaster pistol at various points during the series.

 Gina Calabrese

 Gina Calabrese mostly used a S&W Model 36 in .38 special.

 Trudy Joplin

 Trudy frequently used a S&W Model 36 in .38 Special and a Mossberg 500 shotgun with police uniform.